GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-add-images-of-your-state-issued-id._en.md

   - Do check that ID barcodes are not damaged or dirty
   - Do try to hold your phone still while taking the photos.
 It may help to prop your arms on the table to steady yourself.

-alert: <strong>If you do not have a valid drivers' license or state ID card, you cannot use Login.gov for identity verification.</strong> Please contact the partner agency’s help center to find out what you can do instead."
+alert: <strong>If you do not have a <a href="/help/verify-your-identity/accepted-state-issued-identification/">valid drivers' license or state ID card</a>, you cannot use Login.gov for identity verification.</strong> Please contact the partner agency’s help center to find out what you can do instead."
 ---
 {% include alert.html content=page.alert type='error' role='alert' %}